Architecture

 Cashu Mint

 Section titled “Cashu Mint”The mint is the core of the system.
 It issues both regular ecash tokens and conditional ecash tokens locked to specific market outcomes.
-When an event resolves, the mint settles automatically: winning tokens become redeemable for sats, and losing tokens expire.
+When an event resolves, the mint settles from the verified outcome supplied through the matching-engine flow: winning tokens become redeemable for sats, and losing tokens expire.

 bitCaster App